openml/docs/docs/Website.md

 ## Building and running

-Build the app by running
+The source code for the OpenML website can be found on [GitHub](https://github.com/openml/openml.org) Build the app by going to ``src/client/app` and running

 ``` python
 npm run build
 ```

-Start app with:
+Start the server with:

 ``` python
 python server.py